-It is made from 90% Sangiovese and 10% Canaiolo.
-Fermented in steel for 20 days with 3-4 months on the lees.
+From 90% Sangiovese and 10% Canaiolo, it ferments in steel for 20 days with 3-4 months on the lees.
 Then, the wine is aged in large oak barrels for 8 months.
 Filled with cherry and violets it’s a fresh, approachable and easy drinking wine.

 It is produced from their best grapes and made of 100% Sangiovese.
 The wine is named after the land where his grandfather Giovanni cultivated the soil for vegetables and barley.
 Vinified in cement vats for 40 days plus an additional year aged in large oak barrels.
 The wine is ruby red in color with a hint of spice and enveloping tannins.
 It’s a complex wine with elegance and a persistent finish.

 It is produced with 100% Canaiolo.
 Francesco wanted to create a wine with a lesser known grape that represents the roots of Chianti.
 It is fermented 10 days with the skins and an additional 2 months of aging in cement vats.
 Florally with a bouquet of wildflowers.
 It’s a pleasant wine without intrusive tannins and a long finish.

 It is 100% Malvasia Nera.
 The grapes are sourced from their Allegra vineyard named after their daughter.
 A very small production of only 800 bottles.
 This wine spends 10 days in cement vats with an additional 1-2 months on the lees.
 It’s then aged 6 months in terracotta amphorae.
 Intense ruby in color with ripe fruit, a hint of spice and black pepper.
 Complex and elegant with harmonious tannins.